 This means that the emergency channels can only be used for calls for assistance, distress, or anything that may be related to these.
 Some operators have mistakenly told people that the channels can only be used for “life and death” messages – this is NOT true!
 “Assistance” can mean many things, including lost travellers, breakdowns, etc. What it does not include are routine messages (e.g. lunch orders) by anyone, including volunteer “emergency services” who feel they have a right to use the channels for any reason just because they are an emergency service and it is an emergency channel.

+Some people also believe the channels can be used for normal conversations until an emergency call is transmitted.
+Again this is incorrect!
+The emergency channels can only be used for transmissions relating to an emergency, as defined above.
 In correspondence with the ACMA on the subject of emergency services (or anyone else) using the emergency channels for routine messages, ACMA Compliance said:

 Operating in a manner that contravenes the conditions of the Class Licence is punishable under the Radiocommunications Act 1992 due to subsection 132, paragraph 3, of the Act, which specifies: